Oklahoma Self Defense Act

 The philosophy and goals of the McClain County Detention Center are based on the "Balanced Approach," wherein community protection, accountability and competency development are considered for each person.

 It is the policy of the McClain County Sheriff's Office to enable and encourage inmates to maintain contact with family and friends through regular visits.
 Restrictions on visits are for the limited purpose of using the detention staff judiciously and maintaining the security and order of the detention center.
 Visitation areas shall be secure and free from obstructions and obstacles to normal conversations and viewing.
-Detention officials will not be permitted to listen to conversation, but may observe the visitation.

 Visitors must be approved and must be on the visitation schedule